Faculty

 Violin

 A violin instructor located in Saratoga Springs, Kaitlin Rackham graduated with a Master of Music in Violin Performance from Brigham Young University in 2015, studying under Professor Alexander Woods.
-She currently is a member of the Orchestra at Temple Square, performs with the Lux Choral Society and Vox Humana, and teaches private violin lessons from her home.
+She currently is a member of the Orchestra at Temple Square, performs with the Lux Choral Society and Salt Lake Choral Artists, and teaches a robust violin studio.

 Cello